-Per Share Total Public offering price \$ \$ Underwriting discounts and commissions (1) \$ \$ Offering proceeds to us before expenses \$ \$
+Per Share Total Public offering price \$ 6.00 \$ 4,099,500.00 Underwriting discounts and commissions (1)(2) \$ 0.42 \$ 286,965.00 Offering proceeds to us before expenses \$ 5.58 \$ 3,812,535.00

-(1) Does not include a non-accountable expense allowance equal to 1% of the gross proceeds of this offering payable to Aegis Capital Corp., the representative of the underwriters.
-See "Underwriting" for a description of compensation payable to the underwriters.
+- (1) Does not include a non-accountable expense allowance equal to 1% of the gross proceeds of this offering, excluding proceeds to us from our insiders, payable to Aegis Capital Corp., the representative of the underwriters.
+See "Underwriting" for a description of the compensation payable to the underwriters in connection with this offering. - (2) The underwriters in this offering will be entitled to an aggregate compensation of 8% of the gross proceeds received from our insiders, 2% will be paid in cash and we will issue underwriters' warrants to purchase our common stock as for the remaining 6%.